 Data from 2023 is not currently being used in any student research projects.
-However, CMU graduate student and crew leader, Emma Waatti is interested in using CWMP vegetation data for her thesis research.
+However, CMU graduate student and crew leader, Emma Waatti will be using CWMP vegetation data to assess the effects of road salt on wetland vegetation for her master's thesis research.